mateo1985/customer-module/README.md

 4) Go to folder ./SimpleModularApplication and run command 'dotnet run'

 After this step you have your appliation up and running.
-1) Get all users
+1) Get all users run the script 'get-all-users.sh' or run

 `curl -X GET \
   http://localhost:[PORT]/Customer`

-2) Put the user to database:
+2) Put the user to database run the 'put-user.sh' or run

 `curl -X PUT \
   http://localhost:[PORT]/Customer \